 Since the lesson schedule is currently full, it is expected that students will take lessons for the year.
 If you need to withdraw from the program, I appreciate the curtesy of a months notice or more.
 Withdrawal from the program will be considered permanent unless there are very unusual circumstances such as an extended illness.

-I have seen really positive outcomes from families who have decided to come for lessons during the school day, even given the coordination it can take with the teachers and the school.
-Most children are “checked out” of school during electives (non-core classes), lunch time and/or “off” periods (high school ages).
-Younger children are generally more energetic in the earlier hours of the day, and I’ve had parents comment that they feel more rested and attentive themselves during the lesson.
-I have parents in the studio who are willing to visit with you regarding their experiences, if day time lessons would be helpful for you.
+I have seen really positive results from families who have decided to come for lessons during the school day, even given the coordination it can take with teachers and the school.
+Children can be “checked out” of school during electives (non-core classes), lunch time, “study hall” periods (high school ages) and the last 30 minutes of the school day.
+Some children are more energetic in the earlier hours of the day, and I’ve had parents comment that they feel more rested and attentive themselves during the lesson.
+I have a letter I can send you to discuss with your child’s teachers if day time lessons would be helpful for you.

 - Play violin on the days you eat!